IadRabbit/CTF-S-Write-UPs/Deathnote: 1/README.md

 >In the previous **hint** file was written a hint about using a program called [cyberchef](https://gchq.github.io/CyberChef/).
 It a very nice alternative for decoding.

 Once decoded here we have still another encoded message, seriously dude, are you having fun?
-But we saw a similar message [[#^cf07a9 | before]], so still one time let decode this base64 message.
+But we saw a similar message [before](#cf07a9), so still one time let decode this base64 message.

 ```bash
 ./easy_decoder.py base64 cGFzc3dkIDoga2lyYWlzZXZpbCA=